 - Specialist workshop

 - Programme type

 Stone setting is the art of securing gemstones to a piece of jewellery to make it come alive.
-Experienced diamond setter, Niall Paisley will show you how to seat your stones securely in your work, protecting them from dirt and damages while showing off their brilliance through two of the most elementary type of setting.
+Niall Paisley, an experienced diamond setter, will show you how to seat your stones securely in your work and showcase their brilliance, while protecting them from dirt and damages.

 Day 1: Rub-Over Setting

 - Preparing the mount using appropriate tools.

 - How to adjust the stone into the collet so it fits straight and level.

 - How to set princess and oval cuts stones.

 - How to work the metal over the stone to hold it securely.

 - Step by step demonstration followed by a series of practical setting exercises to build up confidence and understanding of the rub-over technique.